ops-ril/sanitize/README.md

 We created our own version since https://github.com/mtibben/html2text could not be configured to work like we needed it.
 We also tried https://github.com/voku/html2text which can be configured, but it stripped all uppercase tags.
-After that we decided to derive a html2text implementation from the existing ones that serves exactly our needs.
+After that we decided to derive a html2text implementation that serves exactly our needs.